SEO

 Glossary

-- Sitemap — An XML file that lists all the important URLs of a site.
-It serves as a map for search engine bots (Googlebot, Bingbot…) so they can quickly discover your content — especially deep or recently added pages that aren't yet linked from elsewhere.
+- Sitemap: an XML file that lists all the important URLs of a site.
+It serves as a map for search engine bots (Googlebot, Bingbot…) so they can quickly discover your content, especially deep or recently added pages that aren't yet linked from elsewhere.

-- robots.txt — A text file placed at the root of the site that tells search engine bots which URLs they can crawl or not.
+- robots.txt: A text file placed at the root of the site that tells search engine bots which URLs they can crawl or not.
 It isn't a security mechanism (malicious bots ignore it) but a guide that points legitimate crawlers toward the pages to index.

-Vivlab automatically generates and updates your sitemap and your robots.txt file every time your catalog, your pages or your blog articles change — there's nothing to maintain.
+Vivlab automatically generates and updates your sitemap and your robots.txt file every time your catalog, your pages or your blog articles change, there's nothing to maintain.

 This section lists the six files that search engines can read to index your site.
 Each row shows the File and its full URL: click the copy icon on the right to grab the link, then paste it into Google Search Console or the webmaster tool of your choice.